nbajam/BH-PCAIML-project/README.md

-# Berkeley Haas - Professional Certificate in Machine Learning and Artificial Intelligence - Cap
+# Berkeley Haas - Professional Certificate in Machine Learning and Artificial Intelligence - Capstone Project

 ## Background
 This project aims to train a classification model to predict if a user will accept a coupon given his/her answers to some survey questions.